boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-23 title="Transport Planes" artwork-align="center"}

-   Similar to the QoS mapping models discussed in Section 4, for mapping
+   Similar to the QoS mapping models discussed in {{sec-qos-map}}, for mapping
    to transport planes at the ingress PE, both 5QI-unaware and 5QI-aware
    modes are defined.
 In essence, entire slices can be mapped to
    transport planes without 5G QoS consideration (5QI-unaware mode), or